professor91/ProjectSyllabusDB/README.md

   of the webpage.

 # Sample Website
-To get a glimpse of what the website would look like, clone the repository locally and go to bscHCS folder and open bscCS.html file.
-This is the webpage I designed for BSc Hons.
-Computer Science course as per the latest syllabus (2019-2020).
+To get a glimpse of what the website would look like go to this link:- <a href="https://sainikeshav.github.io/SyllabusWebPreview/">Page Preview</a>